 Q: Why can’t I go to a pharmacy to fill a prescription for medical cannabis?

-A: Pharmacies can only dispense medications that are prescribed.
-Currently, marijuana is classified by the Federal government as a Schedule I drug, which means it cannot be prescribed by any health care professional.
-Amendment 20 allows doctors to recommend marijuana, and it allows patients to grow their own medical marijuana for their private use.
-The Medical Marijuana Enforcement Division in Colorado has been formed under HB1284 to regulate Medical Marijuana Centers, which now act as medical marijuana “pharmacies”.
+A: Currently, cannabis is classified by the Federal government as a Schedule I drug, which means it cannot be “prescribed” under definition of federal law, by any health care professional.
+All pharmacies must register with the Drug Enforcement Administration (DEA) in order to dispense their products, and because the DEA enforces federal law, most pharmacies would not sell medical cannabis because it would likely violate existing agreements with the DEA.
+ARTICLE XVIII of the Colorado State Constitution (Amendment 20) allows doctors to “recommend” cannabis, and it allows patients and caregivers to grow their own or buy it from a licensed dispensary.
+The Medical Marijuana Enforcement Division in Colorado has been formed under HB1284 to regulate Medical Marijuana Centers, which generally act as medical marijuana “pharmacies”.

 A: Your confidentiality is protected by law and by the procedures used by the Medical Marijuana Registry.
 No lists of doctors, patients or providers are given out to anyone, except by court order.
 Local law enforcement may only contact the registry to verify the information on a specific identification card.
 The registry database resides on a stand-alone computer and is password protected and encrypted.
 The office and all of its contents are locked at night when the registry administrator is out of the office.
 Denver Relief will not give out any of your personal information to anyone and files all documents on a secure server that is locked each night.

 Q: Can I use my Colorado Medical Marijuana Registry identification card in other states?